The Good: Social Media as a Viable Source of Threat Intelligence

 Figure 15.
 A topical slice of Anubis-related activity (based on the number of posts) on Twitter by different affiliated accounts

 Figure 16.
 A fake Twitter account that Anubis used as a communication channel

 Anubis is just one among many other threats that abuse social media.
-The Android malwareis also known to abuse social media platforms like Qzone, Suhu, Baidu, Kinja, and Twitter for its C&C communications.
-Threats like , which is in cyberespionage campaigns, also abuse social media and microblogging services to retrieve its C&C information.
+The Android malware FakeSpy is also known to abuse social media platforms like Qzone, Suhu, Baidu, Kinja, and Twitter for its C&C communications.
+Threats like Elirks, which is used in cyberespionage campaigns, also abuse social media and microblogging services to retrieve its C&C information.
 Elirks’ operators abused social media channels that are popular in the countries of their targets, as this helps draw attention away.
 This evasion technique is also complemented by the obfuscation of their actual C&C servers behind public DNS services such as Google’s.

 We also saw the abuse of social media platforms like Twitter to hide the malware’s routines and configurations or attacker-owned domains from where it can be retrieved.
 An example is how a threat, delivered by exploit kits or targeted attack campaigns, would use steganography — hiding code or data within an image — to retrieve its final payload.
 This is the case for a recently uncovered data-stealing malware that connects to a Twitter account and searches for HTML tags embedded in the image.
 The image is downloaded and parsed to extract hidden commands for retrieving C&C configurations, taking screenshots, and stealing data.

 Figure 17.
 A Twitter account that a data-stealing malware uses to retrieve its malicious routines

 . . .